mmiranda222/.statsuite/content/configurations/de-customisation.md

 ---

-### Theme settings: dataflow description un/muted colors
+### Theme settings: dataflow description muted colors
-> Since [March 21, 2024 Release .Stat Suite JS zoo](/dotstatsuite-documentation/changelog/#march-21-2024), the colors of the un/muted dataflow description in the search result list are configurable.
+Since [April 4, 2024 Release .Stat Suite JS zoo](/dotstatsuite-documentation/changelog/#april-4-2024), the colors of the un/muted dataflow description in the search result list are configurable.
 To apply new (override) colors for the muted or unmuted state of the dataflow description, follow the example below:

 * in `dotstatsuite-config-data/<env>/configs/<organisation>/data-explorer/settings.json`